cs1302uga/cs1302-tutorials/unix/README.rst

 In the figure, we see two different terminal emulators running on two different
 computers: the iTerm 2 terminal emulator on the left is running on macOS and the MobaXterm terminal emulator on the right is running on Windows.
+While the commands that were entered by the user are similar in both images, the output is different because the commands are executing on different machines.

 Tutorial
 ========